renatawong/renatawong.github.io/_pages/join-us.md

 ## Prospective teaching assistants
 Teaching assistant positions are sometimes available; please see the “Teaching” tab at [https://renatawong.github.io/teaching/](https://renatawong.github.io/teaching/) for current opportunities and details.
 Please note that serving as a teaching assistant does not automatically imply membership in the lab.

 ---

-## Prospective Visegrad-Taiwan Scholarship researchers
-PhD candidates, doctoral researchers, and postdoctoral scholars who are citizens of Poland, Czechia, Slovakia, or Hungary (the Visegrad Four, V4) and are interested in conducting research under the supervision of Prof. Wong are encouraged to apply for the Visegrad–Taiwan Scholarship Program.

-For details about the program and the application process, please visit: [https://www.visegradfund.org/visegrad-taiwan-scholarships-apply](https://www.visegradfund.org/visegrad-taiwan-scholarships-apply)

----